 Try to wake up early in the morning

-Wherever you travel, getting up early can only help you.
+If you’re wondering how to stay fit on vacation, even though it seems unrelated getting up early is important.
 I know, no one likes to wake up early on their vacation but this is the first step to staying fit while traveling.
 When traveling to a place that has a big-time difference, the best way to adjust to the new time zone is by doing so abruptly.
 And let’s be honest, the chances of you working out in the morning before most tourist sights are open are far greater than doing this in the night after a long day of exploring the city.
 It also helps if you…

 Pick a fit hotel

 This can be hard if you only stay in Airbnb’s but if you’re staying at a hotel, look specifically for one that includes a fitness center.
 Each morning before you are getting ready to go and explore, set some time aside to get a workout in.
 It’s an easy way to quickly get in exercise and might even give you more energy throughout the day.
 Plus, an early workout means that you might be more motivated to eat more healthily throughout the day!